This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #LoveYourLawn #CollectiveBias #ad

 The seed can cover up to 85 square feet but if you find you don’t need that much I have a fun creative craft that you can create with your kids towards the end of this post using the Scotts EZ Seed.

 Once home you’ll want to prep the area that you want to repair.
 I also have an area of Crab grass I plan on digging that out using a shovel and loosening up the dirt underneath with a rake.

-Once you’ve prepped the area that you are working on the next step is to apply the seed.
-I found that if you follow the instructions on the container of Scotts Seed you’ll have the best results.
+After you prep the area that you are working on; the next step is to apply the seed.
+By following the instructions on the container of Scotts Seed you’ll have the best results.

-Make sure you sprinkle the area with seed so it is mostly covered but leave a little dirt exposed as the seed expands when it gets watered and you want to make sure that each seed has contact with the soil.
-Once the seed is down and in place you’ll want to use a watering can and water the area where the seed is until all the seed is wet and so is the soil underneath.
-Don’t over water it so that the seeds are floating in water but just enough to make sure it is all wet.
+Sprinkle the area with seed so it is mostly covered but leave a little dirt exposed as the seed expands when watering.
+Make sure that each seed has contact with the soil.
+Once the seed is down and in place use a watering can and water the area where the seed is.
+Making sure all of the seed is wet and the soil underneath.
+Remember not to over water!
 For other great turf tips and ideas check out Scotts brand page!

 While your Scotts® EZ Seed® is growing try to make sure that the ground is never hard or dried out.
-If the ground turns a lighter brown color that is your indication it is drying out and it’s time to add more water.
-Always remember sunny areas dry out faster than shady areas so you may need to water those areas more often.
+If the ground turns a lighter brown color that is your indication it is drying out.
+It’s time to add more water!
+Always remember sunny areas dry out faster than shady areas.
+You may need to water those areas more often.

 Let the seed grow until its several inches long before mowing!
 Enjoy your lush new grass!